bloomberg/chromium.bb/CONTRIBUTING.md

 - Stable ABI or API additions must be justified by actual use cases, not only by speculation.
-They must also be documented, and it is strongly recommended to include tests excercising the additions in the test suite.
+They must also be documented, and it is strongly recommended to include tests exercising the additions in the test suite.

 - The code fits the existing software architecture, e.g. no layering violations.